AnnaWijetunga/anna-website/content/pages/about.md

 Even though it felt like I was throwing away a perfectly good career, I wanted to keep learning: health coach, shoe salesperson, personal trainer, and mama.

 Then in 2018, I was hired to work for an ed-tech company in New York City.
 This, my dear readers, ignited the spark.
-I got to see software engineers and developers in action, and the results were magical.
+I got to see software engineers in action, and the results were magical.
 I was officially hooked.

-Compared to guiding customers on how to fill out their tax form, I wanted to be the one to advise on that line of code that could transform their site exactly how they wanted it.
+Compared to guiding customers on how to fill out their tax form, I wanted to be the one to advise on that line of code that could transform their site and business.

 I first dabbled in HTML and CSS on freeCodeCamp, which proved my interest was real.
 Knowing I'd need the accountability as well as curricular guidance, I applied to Flatiron and a week later was accepted.